9 Things To Do In Nice With Kids18 November, 2021by Bounce

 One of the few problems you might encounter in Nice is an extreme shortage of parking.
 Luckily this is a city that makes walking easy and you will be able to access many of the family attractions on foot.
 The one thing that could make that difficult would be having to carry large and heavy bags.
-To overcome this problem Bounce luggage storage provide reliable and well-placed luggage storage services.
+To overcome this problem, find a Nice luggage storage location that will provide reliable and well-placed luggage storage services.

 Set in seven hectares of greenery, right off the Promenade des Anglais, Parc Phoenix has much to offer both the younger and older members of the family.
 The heart of the park is the 7000 square meter greenhouse in the shape of a pyramid.
 It is one of the largest in Europe and houses seven different climatic zones meaning that the range of plants on exhibit is impressive.
 The fern house and the orchid collection are both breathtaking.

 You will also find a small zoo that is home to over 3000 animals including birds, mammals, and reptiles, and the lake located in the park makes for a perfect place in which to enjoy a picnic or just to sit and unwind as the city bustles all around you.

 Entry is three Euros for adults and children under twelve are free.
 Entry times vary throughout the year so be sure to check the park will be open before your visit.